shinokada/svelte-lib-helpers/README.md

 #### Notes

-- The script removes any existing @component comment blocks before adding the new one.
+- The command removes any existing @component comment blocks before adding the new one.
 - It preserves the prop definitions exactly as they appear in your code, including default values and type annotations.
 - Comments within the prop destructuring are removed from the documentation.
 - The documentation URL is taken from the homepage field in your package.json file.

 #### Troubleshooting
-If the script doesn't generate the expected output:
+If the command doesn't generate the expected output:

 1. Ensure your Svelte file uses the $props() syntax for prop destructuring.
 2. Check that your package.json has a valid homepage field.